-When in Rome, you’ll often hear a Roman waiter say, “Do you like cacio e pepe?”
+When in Rome, you’ll often hear a Roman waiter say, “Try cacio e pepe!”
 And often, tourists will not know exactly what that means.
-But I can assure you that cacio e pepe is one of the best pastas Roman cuisine has to offer – both throughout history and today.
-And it boasts just 3 ingredients: Cheese.
+But I can assure you that cacio e pepe is one of the best pasta Roman cuisine has to offer – both throughout history and today.
+And it boasts just 3 ingredients!
+Cheese.
 Pepper.
 Pasta.

 The second ingredient, pepper, has been around since prehistoric times.
 The Egyptians even used it: black pepper was found on the mummified corpse of Ramses II from 1212 BC!
 About 2,500 years ago pepper spread through Greece and then the Roman Empire.
 It was an expensive and precious spice and was often used as a currency.
 Alarico, the king of Visgoti in 408 BC, wanted to conquer Rome.
 Instead, the Romans bartered with this tyrant.
 In exchange for not invading Rome the king was given 5,000 pounds of gold, a parcel of land and 3,000 pounds of pepper.

+The answer is: NO!
 Pasta has been around for a long time as well.
 The oldest evidence of pasta is from 4,000 years ago when a plate of rice spaghetti was served in northwest China.
 In those days, the Chinese didn’t have the grains that existed in Europe and in the Middle East.
-But soon after the Estruscans, the Arabs, the Greeks and the Romans all produced pasta similar to what we eat today.
+But soon after the Etruscans, the Arabs, the Greeks and the Romans all produced pasta similar to what we eat today.
 The ancient Romans used the term laganum for dough that was composed of water and flour and was kneaded and cut in strips.
-This was similar to what we now call fettucini.
+This was similar to what we now call fettuccine.

 And so, the recipe for cacio e pepe was perfected ages ago.
 It was a common staple for shepherds who spent months outside herding.
 Shepherds always carried a piece of aged pecorino, pepper and dried pasta in their bags.
 Together with a piece of lard to lubricate iron skillets, they had everything they needed to produce a complete and tasty meal.